mpwalsh8/wpgform/readme.txt

 == Usage ==

-The WordPress Google Form shortcode `gform` suupports a number of attributes that allow further control and customization of the Google Form.
+The WordPress Google Form shortcode `gform` supports a number of attributes that allow further control and customization of the Google Form.

 `[gform form='<full_url_to_Google_Form>' confirm='<full_url_to_confirmation_page>' class='<value>' legal='on|off' br='on|off' prefix='<value>' suffix='<value>']`